First Baptist Church of Moffat

-First Baptist Church of Moffat (also known as Moffat Community Church) is a historic church at 401 Lincoln Avenue in Moffat, Colorado.
+First Baptist Church of Moffat (also known as Moffat Community Church) was a Baptist Church in Moffat, Colorado and is a historic Place at 401 Lincoln Avenue.

 It was built in 1911 and was added to the National Register in 2008.

 It is a T-shaped, cross-gabled building on a concrete foundation, built with ornamental concrete block walls.
 It has a corner steeple and two secondary steeples.
 Its gables, spires, and roofs are covered with fishscale-patterned stamped metal panels.